Endless-Raven/.github/TERMS.md

 - These Terms and Conditions shall be governed by and construed in accordance with the laws of [Jurisdiction].
 Any disputes relating to these terms shall be subject to the exclusive jurisdiction of the courts in [Jurisdiction].

 ### Changes to Terms and Conditions
--Endless Raven IT Company reserves the right to update or modify these Terms and Conditions at any time without prior notice.
+- Endless Raven IT Company reserves the right to update or modify these Terms and Conditions at any time without prior notice.
 Any changes will be effective immediately upon posting on our website.
 It is your responsibility to review these terms periodically for updates.

 ### Contact Us
 - If you have any questions or concerns about these Terms and Conditions, please [contact us](mailto:endlessravenonline@gmail.com)